The beginnings

 In 2003 Vince Briel, working with Tom Owad, got the idea to design an Apple 1 replica.
 He looked at the Apple 1 circuit and took the easy parts: the 6502 and 6821, RAM, ROM.

 Vince then started Biel computers elling Replica 1 kits and assembled boards.
 Many revisions followed, hundreds were sold.
 The latest incarnation, the Plus, is still for sale, not by Vince who stopped in 2015, but by ReactiveMicro.
-The Brielcomputers support website and forums are still online.
+The Brielcomputers website for design files

 What you can find here: